 WhoIsIt (WIT) Face Database - this gives a list of URLs, along with a tool to download the images that are present at these URLs.

-Sketch Face Database - This is a database containing three types of sketches: viewed sketch, semi-forensic sketch, and forensic sketch database.
+Sketch Face Database (no longer available) - This is a database containing three types of sketches: viewed sketch, semi-forensic sketch, and forensic sketch database.
 The IIIT-D Viewed Sketch Database comprises 238 sketch-digital image pairs that were drawn by a professional sketch artist from digital images collected from different sources.
 The IIIT-Delhi Semi-forensic Sketch Database sketches were drawn based on the memory of sketch artists rather than the description of eye-witnesses.
 The Forensic Sketch Database forensic sketches are drawn by a sketch artist from the description of an eyewitness based on his or her recollection of the crime scene.

 Look Alike Face Database - Look Alike face database consists of images relating to 50 well-known personalities (from western, eastern, and Asian origins) and their look-alikes.